chill-chin/4883-Software-Tools/Assignments/A06/README.md

 ## Demo

-* **Scenario:** Connect with the web server using SSH and backup files to local client.
+* **Scenario:** Connect to the web server using SSH and backup files to the local client.

     1. **Download** & **Setup** WinSCP, PuTTY.